SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 An effective method of organizing notes is the note box, also known as Zettelkasten.
 It was popularized by Luhmann, a renowned German sociologist who, thanks to this method, managed to write more than 70 books and hundreds of articles.
 Although storing our notes is a personal choice, we will discuss this approach due to its advantages, based on what we saw in Part A (Understanding the Mind).

 The note box method consists of taking **small and focused** notes and then placing them in a "box."
 Inside this box, the notes are **organized by fixed numbers** listed in an **index**.
-These notes must follow the concept of atomic notes; they must be tiny and encapsulate a single notion in your own words.
+These notes must follow the concept of atomic notes; they must be tiny and encapsulate a single notion in our own words.

 Using this method involves a sequence of steps to store each note: